joseym/li3_frontender/README.md

 ## Features
 * Seamlessly compile [LessCSS](http://leafo.net/lessphp) templates (requires .less files in css directory)
   * Requires [LessPHP](http://leafo.net/lessphp)
+* Automatically adds Cache Busting to styles when page is rendered

 ## How to Use